-Having your home set up for when you get home after your breast lip surgery will help during the first few days.
+Having your home set up for when you get home after your breast lift surgery helps during the first few days.
 This means going to the supermarket, collecting your medical prescriptions and ensuring you have an allocated room where you can rest without disruption from others.

-Review the post-operative instructions before you have the procedure
+Review the postoperative instructions before you have a breast lift

 RELATED: What is the best breast lift?

-Once you have had your surgery, you will be booked for a one-week follow-up appointment with our post-operative nurse for a wound check.
+Once you have had your surgery, you will be booked for a one-week follow-up appointment with our postoperative nurse for a wound check.
 At this appointment, your incision site will be reviewed, and advice will be given on how to look after them.
 Our post-operative nursing team will be on hand to examine you at any point during the first six weeks.
-Your surgeon will see you at six weeks to review your progress and healing.
+Your surgeon will see you in six weeks to review your progress and healing.
 It’s essential to attend these appointments as they are designed to ensure your breast lift recovery proceeds as smoothly as possible.
-If you think you may be unable to attend an appointment, please contact us as soon as possible so we can reschedule your appointment.
+If you think you may be unable to attend an appointment, please get in touch with us as soon as possible so we can reschedule your appointment.

 Arrange for a responsible adult to look after you for the first couple of days

-Once you have had your procedure, your adult escort will need to transport you home via car or taxi.
+Once you have had your procedure, your adult escort must transport you home via car or taxi.
 Public transport should be avoided.
-Patients will be unable to drive for at least two weeks during the breast lift recovery period, and this includes the day of your surgery.
-Patients who have just had a breast lift will still be under the effects of the anaesthetic, and they feel dizzy and groggy.
+Patients will be unable to drive for at least two weeks during the breast lift recovery period, including the day of your surgery.
+Patients who have just had a breast lift procedure will still be under the effects of the anaesthetic, and they will feel dizzy and groggy.
 You may require painkillers to manage any mild discomfort.
 Having a responsible adult to look after you can be very reassuring, and when you get home, they can help you settle into your room.
-We would recommend ongoing help once at home for tasks like preparing meals, household tasks, looking after children, and supporting you even with light conversation.
+We recommend ongoing help once at home for tasks like preparing meals, household tasks, looking after children, and supporting you even with light conversation.